micxjo/rust-ipfs/README.md

 ## Security

 This is an experimental implementation of an experimental protocol.
-Please do not trust any sensitive data to `rs-ipfs` at this time.
+Please do not trust any sensitive data to `rust-ipfs` at this time.